BrainSuite/bstr/README.md

 ## Methods
-A subject-level BrainSuite workow prior to conducting statistical analysis involves T1-weighted MRI image processing and registration steps, including cortical surface extraction [1] and alignment to a reference atlas using SVReg [2].
-SVReg performs surface-constrained volumetric registration of triangular meshes and image intensities.
-Bssr is then used to perform population level statistical analysis of various neuroimaging measures.
+Bssr performs statistical analysis on the outputs of the BrainSuite structural workflow, which performs cortical surface extraction [1], alignment to a reference atlas using surface-constrained volumetric registration (SVReg) [2], and, optionally, processing of diffusion MRI data using the BrainSuite diffusion pipeline (BDP) [3].
+SVReg performs surface registration of triangular meshes based on curvature and volumetric registration based on image intensities.
+BDP performs distortion correction, alignment of diffusion MRI to T1-weighted MRI, and fitting of various diffusion models to the corrected diffusion data.
+Bssr is used to perform population-level statistical analysis of various neuroimaging measures produced by these components.
+Statistical analysis of voxel-wise and surface-based data is performed in the common coordinate space of the atlas by resampling the data from subject coordinates to a the atlas space using SVReg.

 Bssr supports the following analysis methods:

 * tensor based morphometry (TBM) analysis of voxel-wise magnitudes of the 3D deformation fields of MRI images registered to the atlas
 * cortical surface analysis of the vertex-wise thickness in the atlas space
-* diffusion parameter maps analysis (e.g., fractional anisotropy, mean diffusivity, radial diffusivity).
-The statistical analysis is performed in a common coordinate space of an atlas by resampling the data from subject coordinates to a common atlas space using SVReg [2,3];
+* diffusion parameter maps analysis (e.g., fractional anisotropy, mean diffusivity, radial diffusivity)
-* region of interest (ROI)-based analysis of average gray matter thickness, surface area, and gray matter volume within cortical ROIs.
-It also offers tools for correcting for multiple comparisons using false discovery rate (FDR) or permutation testing methods.
+* region of interest (ROI)-based analysis of average gray matter thickness, surface area, and gray matter volume within cortical ROIs
+* correction for multiple comparisons using false discovery rate (FDR) or permutation testing methods

 Bssr is cross-platform and is available on macOS, Windows,and Linux based systems (all platforms with R support).
 Bssr is distributed under an open source license (GPLv2-only).
 Bssr supports functionality for automated report generation to visualize statistical results using R-shiny and R markdown.
 The volumetric analysis report contains the cluster table, visualizations of clusters on image slices, and shows both the unadjusted and the adjusted versions of p-values and t statistics, respectively.
 The ROI analysis report shows the demographic spreadsheet, automatic bar plots for ANOVA and regressions, and scatter plot for correlation analyses.
 Bssr also exports an R markdown report that contains reproducible R commands in both the Rmd file and in the html document [4].
 This enables complete reproducibility of statistical results and only requires packaging the R markdown file along with the data.

 ---